Cultural diplomacy and the reconfiguration of soft power: Evidence from Morocco

 Publication by Alexander Schahbasi, in: Sicherheitspolitische Jahresvorschau 2016, Direktion für Sicherheitspolitik, Österreichisches Bundesheer, p.
 367-369 (2015)

-Although there is a trend towards growing potential for conflict, regarding social tensions, situations affecting public safety cannot be predicted.
-Middle-term, it is important that extensive and nationwide integration measures takes place to realize potentials…
+Although there is a trend toward the growing potential for conflict, regarding social tensions, situations affecting public safety cannot be predicted.
+Middle-term, it is important that extensive and nationwide integration measures take place to realize potential…

 Finding a Place for Islam in Germany: Islamic Organisations under Private and Public Law